chetanbg1/cbg-microservice/README.md

   	Consumers
    		is the one that read or consumes the message from the kafka
-     		the beauty fo kafka is that each consumer knows where it needs to consume the data reads the data in from partition in orderly manner consumers pull message from topic partitions msgs are never push out to consumers consumers will never overload themselves with lots of data or lose any data since all msga=s are being queued up in kafka
+     		the beauty of kafka is that each consumer knows where it needs to consume the data reads the data in from partition in orderly manner consumers pull message from topic partitions msgs are never push out to consumers consumers will never overload themselves with lots of data or lose any data since all msgas are being queued up in kafka

        Broker and Partition
        		Broker - kafka server, kafka node and kafka broker all refers same concept